ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/pipelineDiagnostics.rst

 Diagnostics and job management
 ==============================

-Running the processBETA.sh script will also create two scripts that are available for the user to run.
-These reside in the tools/ subdirectory, and are tagged with the date and time that processBETA.sh was called.
+Running the processASKAP.sh script will also create two scripts that are available for the user to run.
+These reside in the tools/ subdirectory, and are tagged with the date and time that processASKAP.sh was called.
 Symbolic links to them are put in the top level directory.
 These scripts are:

 * *reportProgress* – (links to *tools/reportProgress-YYYY-MM-DD-HHMM.sh*)
-  This is a front-end to squeue, showing only those jobs started by the most recent call of *processBETA.sh*.
+  This is a front-end to squeue, showing only those jobs started by the most recent call of *processASKAP.sh*.
 If given a ``-v`` option, it will also first provide a list of the jobs along with a brief description of what that job is doing.

 * *killAll* – (links to *tools/killAll-YYYY-MM-DD-HHMM.sh*) This is a
-  front-end to *scancel*, providing a simple way of cancelling all jobs started by the most recent call of *processBETA.sh*.
+  front-end to *scancel*, providing a simple way of cancelling all jobs started by the most recent call of *processASKAP.sh*.

-In each of these cases, the date-stamp (*YYYY-MM-DD-HHMM*) is the time at which *processBETA.sh* was run, so you can tie the results and the jobs down to a particular call of the pipeline.
+In each of these cases, the date-stamp (*YYYY-MM-DD-HHMM*) is the time at which *processASKAP.sh* was run, so you can tie the results and the jobs down to a particular call of the pipeline.

-If you have jobs from more than one call of *processBETA.sh* running at once, you can run the individual script in the tools directory, rather than the symbolic link (which will always point to the most recent one).
+If you have jobs from more than one call of *processASKAP.sh* running at once, you can run the individual script in the tools directory, rather than the symbolic link (which will always point to the most recent one).